conan-io/docs/developing_packages/workspaces.rst

 The local development flow can help, but it still requires using :command:`export-pkg` to put the artifacts in the local cache, where other packages under development will consume them.

-The Conan workspaces allow to have more than one package in user folders, and have them to directly use other packages from user folders without needing to put them in the local cache.
+The Conan workspaces allow to have more than one package in user folders, and have them directly use other packages from user folders without needing to put them in the local cache.
 Furthermore, they enable incremental builds on large projects containing multiple packages.

-Lets introduce them with a practical example, the code can be found in the conan examples repository:
+Lets introduce them with a practical example; the code can be found in the conan examples repository:

 .. code-block:: bash